 How apnea is treated depends on the cause, how often the breathing stops, and the severity of spells.
 Babies who appear to be otherwise healthy and have few spells per day are simply watched.
-They can be gently stimulated during their occasional episodes.
+They can be gently stimulated during periods when breathing stops.

 Proper positioning, slower feeding time, oxygen, and (in extreme cases) a breathing machine may be needed to assist in breathing.